Skip to content

 An ASE Atoms object is passed to the function and a string with the point group of the molecule is returned.

-from minimalsym import get_point_group
+from molsympy import get_point_group

 ## Detect point group for molecule